Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Introduction

+Let $\star$ be the Hodge star operator acting on differential forms.
+Let $\cF_K$ be fundamental domain for the imaginary number field $K$ with boundary $\partial(\cF_K)$ ~\cite{aranes2010modular}.
+Define the generalized $2$ periods:

+Let $E_2(\Ga)$ be the space of Eisenstein modular form of weight two as defined in \S~\ref{Bianchidefinition}.
+For the next result, we assume that $K=\Q(\sqrt{-d})$ is an Euclidian domain.
+In other words, we assume $d \in \{1,2,3,7,11\}$.
+We now state our first theorem. \begin{thm} For any imaginary field $K$ with class number one that is also an Euclidean domain, the modular symbol

-is the Eisenstein element corresponding to the Eisenstein series $E_\xi \in E_2(\Gamma)$. \end{thm} Similar to the classical case~\cite{banerjee2022eisenstein}, we can't determine if these Eisenstein cycles are $\overline{\Q}$ valued.
+is the Eisenstein element corresponding to the Eisenstein series $E \in E_2(\Gamma)$. \end{thm} Similar to the classical case ~\cite{banerjee2022eisenstein}, we cannot determine if these Eisenstein cycles are $\overline{\Q}$ valued.
 Of course, we expect these Eisenstein cycles to be $\overline{\Q}$ valued only for the Eisenstein series for the congruence subgroups.
-We expect that the values of the integral should be related to Eisenstein cocycles of \cite{BergeronCharollois} in a subtle manner.
-For every cusp, we produce an explicit element of the Eisenstein part of the modular symbols.
+We produce an explicit element of the Eisenstein part of the modular symbols for every cusp.
 They generate the Eisenstein part of the modular symbols.

 The above calculations are for the homology group.
-We know that cohomology and homology groups are dual to each other.
-It makes sense to study the Eisenstein part of cohomology groups.
-Let $\mfa$ be an ideal in $\cO$.
-Define the congruence subgroup of level $\mfa$,
+We now study the Eisenstein part of the cohomology groups since there are close relations between homology and cohomology groups by various dualities, and cohomology groups are sometimes more amenable for calculations.
+We study the Lefschetz numbers for the action of complex conjugation on the cohomology groups.
+For this part, we use Borel-Serre compactification.
+We prove an asymptotic dimensional formula for the cuspidal cohomology groups for congruence subgroups of the form $\Ga_1(\mfa)$.
+Let $\mfa$ be an ideal in $\cO_K$.
+Define a congruence subgroup of level $\mfa$,

-We will be interested in the subgroups of the form $\Gamma_1(\mathfrak{a})$.
-We first compute the dimension of the Eisenstein cohomology groups and then calculate traces of complex conjugation for the Eisenstein cohomology groups for the congruence subgroups of the form $\Ga_1(N)$ for a principal ideal $(N)$.
-Seng\"un-T\"urkelli~\cite{MR3464620} computes traces of complex conjugations on the Eisenstein cohomology groups for the principal congruence subgroups that we generalize for the congruence subgroups of the form $\Gamma_1(N)$. \begin{thm} Let $K$ be an imaginary quadratic field and $t$ be the number of rational primes ramifying in $K$.
-Let $N=p_{1}^{n_{1}} \ldots p_{\tau}^{n_{r}}$ be a positive odd number whose prime divisors $p_{i}$ are unramified in $K$ and $\Gamma_1(N)$ be the congruence subgroup of the Bianchi group $\SL_{2}(\cO)$ of level ideal $(N)$.
-Let $\sigma$ be the involutions induced on the Eisenstein cohomology of $\Gamma_1(N)$ by nontrivial automorphisms of $K$.
-Then